stimpy77/xio.js/README.md

 jQuery is required for now, for XHR-based operations.
 This dependency requirement might be dropped in the future.

 ## Future intentions

-### global vs modular

-For purposes of this prototype, the xio namespace is currently a global object.
-The next plan is to make it constructor and/or module based.

 ### PATCH support